Military history of Indonesia: Srivijaya and Mataram

 Many inscriptions were found that mention Srivijayan activity in the 7th century.
 The Kedukan Bukit inscription is the oldest record of Indonesian military history, and noted a 7th-century Srivijayan siddhayatra expedition led by Dapunta Hyang Sri Jayanasa.
 He was said to have brought 20,000 troops, including 200 seamen and 1,312 foot soldiers.
 The Telaga Batu inscription mentions military titles; such as senāpati (general), cātabhata (soldier), puhāvam (ship captain) and vāsīkarana (blacksmith/weapon maker).
 It revealed that the empire had specialised military units and formal military occupations.
 The Kota Kapur inscription mentions a Srivijayan naval expedition against Bhumi Java, and is dated to a period coinciding with the fall of the Tarumanagara and Kalingga kingdoms in Java.

-From the 7th to 9th century, Srivijaya was allied with the Sailendras of Central Java due to intermarriage.
-Srivijayan leader Maharaja Dharmasetu launched various naval raids against Cham ports in Indochina.
-The city of Indrapura was temporarily controlled from Palembang in the early 8th century.
-The Srivijayans continued to dominate areas around present-day Cambodia until the Khmer King Jayavarman II, the founder of the Khmer Empire dynasty, severed the Srivijayan link later in the same century.
+In the 8th century CE, a Javanese launched various naval raids against Cham ports in Indochina.
+The Javanese continued to dominate areas around present-day Cambodia until the Khmer King Jayavarman II, the founder of the Khmer Empire dynasty, severed the Javanese link later in the same century.
 In 851 an Arabic merchant named Sulaimaan recorded an event about Javanese Sailendras staging a surprise attack on the Khmers by approaching the capital from the river, after a sea crossing from Java.
 The young king of Khmer was later punished by the Maharaja, and subsequently the kingdom became a vassal of Sailendra dynasty.
-In 916 CE, a Javanese kingdom invaded Khmer Empire, using 1000 "medium-sized" vessels, which results in Javanese victory.
-The head of Khmer's king then brought to Java.
+In 916 CE, Abu Zaid Hasan mentioned that a polity called Zabag invaded the Khmer kingdom, using 1000 "medium-sized" vessels, which resulted in a Zabag victory.
+The head of the Khmer king was then brought to Zabag.
+Regardless of whether the story was true or not or just a legend, it may have a connection with the independence of Cambodia from Javanese suzerainty in 802 CE.
+Zabag might corresponds to Jawaka/Javaka, which may refer to Java or South Sumatra.